fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ## Building and simulating in Hardcaml

+The following instructions assume you are in the `zprize/msm_pippenger` folder.

 The Hardcaml code can be built by calling `dune build`, which will also cause the top level Verilog to be generated in `fpga/krnl_msm_pippenger/krnl_msm_pippenger.v`.
 We also provide a dune target